karimnaaji/hdreffects/README.md

 * J : decrease bright threshold
 * V : increase bloom factor
 * G : decrease bloom factor
-* C : increase the number of blur pass assoaciated to the bloom effect
+* C : increase the number of blur pass associated to the bloom effect
-* F : decrease the number of blur pass assoaciated to the bloom effect
+* F : decrease the number of blur pass associated to the bloom effect

 article
 -------